Skip to main content

 • Scheduled Tentative (all) hrs

-• Logged hrs
+• Logged hrs - on Pro and Enterprise plans

-• Logged Billable hrs
+• Logged Billable hrs - on Pro and Enterprise plans

-• Budget used % (Logged)
+• Budget used % (Logged) - on Pro and Enterprise plans

-• Logged Non-billable hrs
+• Logged Non-billable hrs - on Pro and Enterprise plans

-Export time tracking data
+Time tracking data export

 The time tracking data export of the Single Project Report includes: